 Communities and non-governmental organizations (NGOs) are increasingly vocal and active with respect to mining activities at or near their communities.
-Some communities and NGOs have taken actions that could have an adverse effect on the Company's operations and reputation, such as establishing blockades that prevent access to the Company's operations or restrict the delivery of supplies and personnel, and commencing lawsuits.
+Some communities and NGOs make take actions that could have an adverse effect on the Company's operations and reputation, such as establishing blockades that prevent access to the Company's operations or restrict the delivery of supplies and personnel, and commencing lawsuits.
 In certain circumstances, such actions could ultimately result in the cessation of mining activities and the revocation of permits and licenses.
+Mining activities at Los Filos were disrupted in 2020 and 2021 because of community blockades and the Company has had disruptions at its Brazilian operations, including at Aurizona.